noshavenovemba/networking/cicd-gitlab/readme.txt

 submodules - allow you to keep a git repository as a subdirectory of another git repository

 git init

-git branch mybranch // create branch

-git checkout mybranch // switch to branch

-git status

-git log - find ID of commit

-git add testfile.txt

-git merge mybrach // merge branches git stash push // hide change git stash list // all stash list git stash apply git reset -  moving the current head of the branch back to the specified commit, thereby changing the commit history
+git branch mybranch // create branch git checkout mybranch // switch to branch git status git pull // download changes git fetch // tracks that changes exist git log - find ID of commit git add testfile.txt git merge mybrach // merge branches git stash push // hide change git stash list // all stash list git stash apply git reset -  moving the current head of the branch back to the specified  tcommit, thereby changing the commit history

 git revert - creating a new commit that undoes the changes in the specified commit and so does not change the history

-gitlab extend // template creation project // container for a git repository member // user with access issue // track work in projects merge request // runner // execute job (agent in jenkins)
+gitlab extend // template creation project // container for a git repository member // user with access issue // track work in projects, what should be done - [] Hi merge request // runner // execute job (agent in jenkins)